Characterizing Multigraded Regularity and Virtual Resolutions on Products of Projective Spaces: Uniqueness of Virtual Resolutions

+Virtual resolutions have advantages over ordinary free resolutions, for instance in achieving better analogues of Hilbert's syzygy theorem (e.g.~\cites{Yang21,HNVT22}), reflecting the vanishing of sheaf $\Tor$ and $\Ext$ \cite[Cor.
+5.2 and~5.8]{BKLY21}, and distinguishing sheaves represented by the same module over toric varieties with the same Cox ring.
+However, virtual resolutions are often less rigid: there are many non-isomorphic virtual resolutions for each module $M$\!.

-The sheafification of a virtual resolution of $M$ is a resolution of $\shM$ by direct sums of line bundles.
-More generally, following \cite[\S8]{EES15}, we define a \emph{free monad} of a coherent sheaf $\f$ to be a finite complex
+We are particularly interested in virtual resolutions arising from a Fourier--Mukai functor whose output is a complex concentrated from homological index $-\!\dim X$ to $\dim X$\!.
+Following \cite[\S8]{EES15}, we define a \emph{free monad} of a coherent sheaf $\cF$ to be a finite complex